-This one-day seminar will be held in conjunction with the Centre for Ageing Research and the Department of Education Research.
+This one-day seminar was held in conjunction with the Centre for Ageing Research and the Department of Education Research.

 - The Men's Sheds movement: Some implications for older men's learning, health and wellbeing